rust-lang/compiler-team/procedures/form-new-working-group.md

   can be added to for easy notifications.
 - **A team in the github org:** Some groups create a team in the github org.
   You can then add working group participants into this GH team and give the team permissions on the rust repository or other repositories.
-Read permissions suffice to allow us to assign issues to people in the team, which is very useful.
+Note that only `rust-lang` organization members can be added to the group and being part of a working group is not enough reason to add ppl to the organization right now.
 - **Updating this repository:** This repository serves as the central home for working groups, so it needs to be updated.
 Make the following changes and then open a PR against the repository (make sure to leave a note in `#t-compiler`,